sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

     print('XML file has been parsed.
 Open at ' + fileroot + '.xlsx...')
 ```

-## **Write a script if it's faster than doing it manually.**
+## Write a script if it's faster than doing it manually.

 I am not trying to edit 300+ files within each directory to rename the file to something else.
-That's what you make a script!
-These are housekeeping scripts that help make things fast and consistent.
-Python is useful for automating tedious menial tasks.
+That's why you make a script!
 I could optimize them, but at the tiny scale I have them, I don't need to right now.
 Thank goodness for modern hardware.

-And if it's not faster, you don't need a script.
-Just do it, ya lazy.